olillin/ddns-js/README.md

 > Required: yes

 The [zone id](https://developers.cloudflare.com/api/operations/zones-get) and [record id](https://developers.cloudflare.com/api/operations/dns-records-for-a-zone-list-dns-records) of one or several DNS records.
-Zone id and record id are seperated by `/` and multiple records are seperated by `,`.
+Zone id and record id are separated by `/` and multiple records are separated by `,`.
 Records are processed from left to right, waiting for the previous record to finish processing before continuing.

 #### Format